- Download our Moving to Austria Guide (PDF)

 Opening a bank account in Austria is a straightforward process.
 Some banks allow accounts to be opened online, while others require new customers to visit the bank in person to open an account.

-Expats considered residents of Austria should have no problem getting started, but due to legislation some local banks only provide limited or no services to non-residents.
+Expats considered residents of Austria should have no problem getting started.
+Due to legislation some local banks only provide limited or no services to non-residents.
 Non-resident expats should therefore make sure their desired bank is able to assist.

 Mobile and internet banking are popular in Austria and are offered as free services by the major banks.